-Gardens Can Serve All Students with Disabilities
+Gardens Can Serve All Special Needs Students

-The main goal of the Child's Place is to "make sure kids with disabilities have the same opportunities as their peers without disabilities, because so often disabled kids are turned away from out-of-school activities."
+The main goal of the Child's Place is to "make sure kids with special needs have the same opportunities as their typically developing peers, because so often special needs kids are turned away from out-of-school activities."
 The program is open to children of all ages, with and without disabilities, including those with developmental delays, cerebral palsy, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), multiple disabilities, mental illness, on the autism spectrum, and who are deaf or blind.
 The garden component has provided a number of unique benefits to help in achieving success.